danmasta/env/README.md

 ## Type Coercion
 When values are set on `process.env`, by default they are always converted to a string.
 This makes it awkward when using boolean values or other primitive types.
 When getting a variable using this package, it will be converted back to it's native type if possible.
 This includes: `true`, `false`, `null`, `undefined`, `NaN`, and `number`.

+## Default `NODE_ENV`
+This package will attempt to ensure the `NODE_ENV` variable is always set.
+If it is `undefined` it will set it to 'development', otherwise if the `--prod` or `--production` flag is passed as a cmd line argument, it will set `NODE_ENV` to 'production', only if it is `undefined`.

+*For the best configuration experience, this package works really well in tandem with the [config](https://github.com/danmasta/config) package*

 ## Examples
 #### Set a single value
 ```javascript